We interviewed 6 businesses to learn their strategies for winning back customers. Learn from what they did and let us know about your own successes!

 Every day we teach customers how to use the computer - not just address technical issues.
 This allows us to provide a personalised approach to learning and a more personable experience overall.

 Our most challenging situations involve customers who become frustrated using the computer and want to return.
 This is often due to misunderstandings that arise from inexperience.

-The most effective technique is to fill in the gaps by helping the customer understand what they are experiencing, and providing any resolution or guidance for moving forward.
+The most effective technique is to fill in the gaps by helping the customer understand what they are experiencing and providing any resolution or guidance for moving forward.
 For example, a customer may feel the computer is not working because the weather display is not updating.

 It may be easy to surmise that their internet connection is no longer active and that a power cycle of the computer and/or modem may be required.
 However, ensuring the customer understands how the computer and internet work together - and how to easily recognise and resolve this situation in the future - will make their computing experiences more pleasurable vs seeing it as a dead end.

 You put in all the hard work to win a customer in the first place.
 Sometimes it can take just a little bit of effort to prevent them leaving if something’s gone wrong.